 Empirically, we observe that prices are higher in richer countries: there is a positive cross-country relationship between average incomes and average prices.
 This can be seen in the visualization below, which plots GDP per capita (in international dollars) against price levels (relative to the US).
 This observation was formalised by Balassa and Samuelson in the 1960s, and is usually referred to as the ‘Penn effect’.

 Pinning down the causes behind the Penn effect is not straightforward; but economic theory provides some hints.

 One possible explanation, which has received substantial attention in the academic literature, rests on cross-country productivity differences; specifically, the fact that labour tends to be more productive in rich countries because of the adoption of more advanced technologies.

 This is the essence of the ‘Balassa-Samuelson model’.
 The greater the productivity differentials in the production of tradable goods between countries, the larger the differences in wages and prices of services; and correspondingly, the greater the gap between purchasing power parity and the equilibrium exchange rate.
 If international productivity differences are greater in the production of tradable goods than in the production of non-tradable goods, the currency of the country with the higher productivity will appear to be overvalued in terms of purchasing power parity.
 Therefore, the ratio of purchasing power parity to the exchange rate will be an increasing function of income.1

 The correlation between productivity and the price level can be seen in this scatter plot here.

-The two last rounds of PPP factors estimated by the International Comparison Programme (ICP) are from 2005 and 2011; and the next one is scheduled for 2017.
+The last rounds of PPP factors estimated by the International Comparison Programme (ICP) are from 2005, 2011 and 2017.
 With every release, estimates improve.
 But the data limitations have to be kept in mind, particularly if we consider the stakes: international institutions, charities and governments rely on PPP factors in order to design policies and allocate resources internationally.